rixx/twitch-tools/rewards/etymology.md

   also reiten.
   BUT riding as in district: different word entirely, like *þriðing, third-part/thing (via old norse) when counties were split in parts of three, which goes directly to three/drei/tri/triss (irish)/tertius
+- Threat: originally meant "crowd, troop" (and related to a germanic word, threotan, weary: in the German 'verdrossen', vexed, grumpy).
+PIE *treud: to push.
+Found in latin treudere (to press), into extrude, intrude etc. (threat of intrusion hehe)
+  Also related to "thrust" (probably), but **not** to tryst.
+- Tryst: via Old French tristre, waiting place: 14c English as appointment to meet at a specific time/date.
+From proto-Germanic *treuwaz 'having good faith': in German Treue, loyalty.
+PIE root *deru, solid/steadfast: also into trust, true, truce, truth, durable/endure/duration/duress, tree(in english, irish, slavic!), Latin durus hard.

 # Done